starmaker2130/xraudioplayer/README.md

 # XRAudioPlayer

+for emily

-an XR audio player for web experiences and distributed applications
+an audio player for web XR experiences and distributed applications

 The **_XRAudioPlayer_** is a subset of the experimental **_XRMediaPlayer_** object.
 The latter is going to be under heavy development as of the end of this week given the start of the winter term (expected release: February 2, 2019).